 We use and develop modern theoretical tools to describe functional energy materials at the microscopic level.
 Our goal is to understand and predict electronic, optical, and dynamical properties in a wide range of complex materials systems.
 These include hybrid molecule-metal interfaces, halide perovskites, organic semiconductors, ion conductors and more.
 To this end we combine quantum-mechanical approaches, molecular dynamics, and state-of-the-art computational techniques, see research section.

-Ph.D. positions are available from June 2019 at TU Munich – details can be found here.
+One Ph.D. position is available at TU Munich – details can be found here.

 30.08.2019: Lisi’s paper on magnetic configurations at molecule-metal interfaces was published in Physical Review Materials.